vzvu3k6k/download-redmine-releases/README.md

 # download-redmine-releases

-A bash script to mirror `*.tar.gz` and their checksum files from https://redmine.org/releases/.
+A bash script to mirror `*.tar.gz` from https://redmine.org/releases/ with checksum verification.